-"[HBO's] proven track record as a leader in television will help ensure an event that reflects President-elect Obama's commitment to holding an inauguration that is open, accessible and reflects America's spirit of unity," inaugural committee executive director Emmett S. Beliveau said.
+"(HBO's) proven track record as a leader in television will help ensure an event that reflects President-elect Obama's commitment to holding an inauguration that is open, accessible and reflects America's spirit of unity," inaugural committee executive director Emmett S. Beliveau said.

-While they won't be televising that Sunday afternoon event live, the other networks -- including all the broadcast and cable news channels as well as TV One -- are rolling out extensive coverage of the Jan.
+Meanwhile, while they won't be televising that Sunday afternoon event live, the other networks -- including all the broadcast and cable news channels as well as TV One -- are rolling out extensive coverage of the Jan.
 20 inauguration and the events preceding it.
-Plans include a full-court press of the top anchors and correspondents, Web streaming of events and, in some cases, extensive radio.
+Plans that will include a full-court press of the top anchors and correspondents, Web streaming of events and, in some cases, extensive radio.
 All three broadcast nets will feature an hour of prime time as well, capping several days of heavy coverage.

 "It's more of an inaugural week than Inauguration Day," ABC News chief Washington correspondent George Stephanopoulos said Tuesday.

 In prime time, CBS anchor Katie Couric will anchor a one-hour special at 9 p.m.
 ET about the first hours of the Obama administration.
 NBC and ABC will have their own hourlong specials at 10 p.m.
 ET.
 For its part, NBC hasn't aired an hourlong inauguration special since 1993 when Clinton was inaugurated.